Global Header

 Introduction

 With so many options available, it often comes down to the decision of Google Workspace vs Microsoft 365 for productivity.
-Both platforms support communication, file sharing, and collaboration — but in very different ways.
+Both platforms support communication, file sharing and collaboration tools, but in very different ways.
 The right choice depends on how your team gets work done.
 That includes whether you work remotely, in the office or somewhere in between.
 It also depends on which tools your team already knows and prefers.

 In this guide, you will find a detailed Google Workspace vs Microsoft 365 comparison of features, pricing and security options.
-You’ll also explore key integrations to help you make the best choice for your business.
+You’ll also explore key integrations to help you make the best choice for your business, from desktop apps and cloud storage to real-time collaboration, data protection and more.

 Quick overview: Google Workspace vs Microsoft 365